intel-unesp-mcp/infieri2019-session1/README.md

-MPI is the de facto library-based communication environment used to enable parallel applications to run, communicate, and scale across multiple processing cores, either between the multiple cores in a single Intel Xeon processor platform or across a connected network of nodes in a cluster.
+MPI is the de facto library-based communication environment used to enable parallel applications to run, communicate, and scale across multiple processing cores, either between the multiple cores in a single Intel Xeon® processor platform or across a connected network of nodes in a cluster.
 During the hands-on activities of Part 2 you will have the opportunity to exercise some of these computing models.